AbhiVista44/Redux-Toolkit-Todo/README.md

-# Redux-Toolkit-Todo .This application demonstrates the usage and impact of state management via redux toolkit.
+# Redux-Toolkit-Todo .This application demonstrates the usage and impact of state management via REDUX toolkit.